tinhbuon1102/carome/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 == Installation ==
 = Minimum Requirements =
-* WooCommerce 2.2 +
+* WooCommerce 3.0 or greater
-* WordPress 3.8 or greater
+* WordPress 4.0 or greater
-* PHP version 5.2.4 or greater
+* PHP version 5.2.4 or greater (PHP 5.6 or greater is recommended)
-* MySQL version 5.0 or greater
+* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

 = Automatic installation =
 1. Log in to your WordPress dashboard